CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Trunk.markdown

 ## Transition

-While we transition to the ‘Trunk’ web-service, we will have a grace-period during which all the currently known pods can be claimed by their respective ‘owners’.
+While we transition to the ‘Trunk’ web-service, we will have a grace-period during which all the currently known Pods can be claimed by their respective ‘owners’.
 Please read Keith’s [blog post on this topic](http://blog.cocoapods.org/Claim-Your-Pods/).

 ## Frequently Asked Questions